Compiled by Amanda Woodhams

 I’ve volunteered my time on a crisis line for the past nine years.
 I take phone calls, never knowing who is on the other end of the line or what their situation is, and I help them to take a step into the next moment.
 There is a big need for people to have a safe place to be heard.

-Amanda Woodhams works as a collaborator in theatre and film, writing, sewing, cooking, and performing to help tell stories she is passionate about both here in the US and in her home of Australia.
+Amanda Woodhams, who compiled this piece, works as a collaborator in theatre and film, writing, sewing, cooking, and performing to help tell stories she is passionate about both here in the US and in her home of Australia.
 Her community work includes helping to cook food and serve those in need at Skid Row with the Khalsa Peace Corp, writing to political prisoners through Ken Sitz' Practical Solidarity and volunteering at the Micheltorena Community Garden.
 One project she is currently working on is willingtogrow.com, a space linking several community gardens together in Los Angeles, Portland, London and Melbourne to foster co-operative sharing of ideas and successes.